afborgesDev/ConvertJsonToGherkinExampleTable/README.md

 [![codecov](https://codecov.io/gh/afborgesDev/SpecFlowPasteJsonAsTable/branch/main/graph/badge.svg)](https://codecov.io/gh/afborgesDev/SpecFlowPasteJsonAsTable)
-**IT IS NOT SPECFLOW OFFICIAL**

-# SpecFlowPasteJsonAsTable
+# ConvertJsonToGherkinExampleTable
-This is a tool that allows pasting a JSON  as a table to the Gherkin Language (Specflow)
+This is a tool that allows pasting a JSON  as a table to the Gherkin Language

 # Supported type of Json Example: